Data Risk Mitigation through Data-Centric Protection

 These are just a few examples illustrating why it is imperative to protect sensitive data wherever it resides.
 Basic security practices should be followed to ensure the protection of data at multiple points of entry, control and exit when considering best practices that relate to data risk mitigation.

-Companies must guarantee that their information systems are not an open target, and they must protect the data in appropriate ways throughout its (data management) life cycle.
+Companies must guarantee that their information systems are not an open target, and they must protect the data in appropriate ways throughout its life cycle.
 It was the latter, data-centric protection requirements that prompted IRI to develop protections specifically for personally-identifying information in files and databases.
-For this reason, IRI developed FieldShield to secure data at risk down to the field level, and provides the Chakra Max DAM/DAP (DCAP) tool as a database firewall to monitor, alert, block, audit, and mask data in more than 20 on-premise and cloud databases.
+For this reason, IRI developed FieldShield to find and protect data at risk down to the field level, and provides the Chakra Max DAM/DAP (DCAP) database firewall to monitor, alert, block, audit, and mask data in more than 20 on-premise and cloud databases.

 These functions can be applied to fields in large structured files and database columns, and can also be seamlessly applied in data warehousing, data/DB migration, MDM, and reporting/analytic data preparation operations in the IRI Voracity data management platform.
-Granular security functions, and automatic XML job (audit) logs, help organizations comply with both internal and government privacy regulations.
+Granular data searching and classification wizards, field-level security functions, re-ID risk determination reporting, and automatic XML job (audit) logs, help organizations comply with both internal and government privacy regulations.